encryptedninja/command-center/README.md

 <img src="images/windows_bypass_applocker.png">

-<p align="justify">Checking the history of commands in Windows PowerShell, it's like bash_history in Linux.</p>
+<p align="justify">Checking Windows PowerShell history of commmands, it's like bash_history in Linux.</p>

 <img src="images/windows_powershell_command_history.png">

-<p align="justify">Whenever you find a juicy WordPress blog :) The first pic shows how to enumerate users, the second one takes the user names, saves it in a text file and use it with the wordlist fasttrack.txt against the website's login.</p>
+<p align="justify">Whenever you encounter a juicy WordPress blog wpscan is there for you :) The first pic shows how to enumerate users, the second one takes the user names, saves it in a text file and use it with the wordlist fasttrack.txt against the website's login.</p>

-<p>Enumerating users</p>
+<p>Enumerating users with wpscan:</p>

 <img src="images/wpscan_enumerate_users.png">

-<p align="justify">Using a wordlist to find vulnerable passwords.</p>
+<p align="justify">Using a wordlist to find vulnerable passwords with wpscan:</p>

 <img src="images/wpscan_password_spaying.png">